SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_configuration.rst

    :header-rows: 1

    * - Parameter
+     - Parameter Value
      - Description
    * - ``PARAMETER``
-     - Describes the specified configuration parameter, listing all parameters if nothing is specified.
+     - ``parameter``
+     - Specifies a particular configuration parameter.
+If no parameter is specified, it lists all configuration parameters.
    * - ``LIKE``
+     - ``pattern``
      - The ``LIKE`` operator is used to perform pattern matching within strings.
    * - ``%``
+     -
      - The ``%`` wildcard is used in conjunction with the ``LIKE`` operator to match any sequence of characters (including none) within a string.

 Output